 As of October 2013, Google estimates that there are over 60 trillion web pages on the internet.
 You need your customers to be able to find your website among all of those pages.
-After all, almost 7 out of 10 people in Singapore research online before making a purchase.
+After all, 74% of people in Hong Kong research online before making a purchase.

 How do you ensure that these people find your business when they are doing that research?
 The key is search engine optimization (SEO).

 An Overview of SEO